 “… Well, there’s no point in trying to figure this out now,” Tails said after a pause.
 He turned towards the blood leading to the lift, his brows lowered.
 “Let’s keep following-“

-“I heard something,” Cosmo said in a tiny voice she knew full well that he would have heard.
+“I heard something,” Cosmo heard herself say in a tiny voice she knew full well that he would have heard.
+She drew her staff closer to her body, as though it was a security blanket.
 “Maybe… Maybe a few minutes before you left your cell, Tails… I’m-I’m not sure.”

 The fox stopped mid-step and turned around to face her.
 Soon three more pairs of eyes were on her.
 Cosmo wanted nothing more at that moment than to wilt away and dismiss her musings as nonsense.
 Instead, she continued to speak.

 “I… I woke up because of the guard,” she said.
 She felt her hair blossoms tremble as she recalled the guard’s gurgles and death rattle as he died on the other side of the wall across from her bed.
 “He sounded like he was trying to scream… but he couldn’t.
 A-After he fell silent, I started hearing footsteps.
-They were… slow and sounded heavy – like-like boots, y’know?”
+They were… Slow and sounded heavy – like-like boots, y’know?”
 She turned her head away from the group and towards Green’s old containment tank.
 “I-it passed my cell and then I suddenly… heard a door swish open.
-Then I heard the footsteps again and then… I think it stopped by my door.”
+Then I heard footsteps again and then… I think it stopped by my door.”
 She felt her stomach churn as she continued.
-“I… I felt this… this pressure,” She let out a shaky breath and shook her head.
-“I-I can’t explain it, it was just… a terrifying and overwhelming power.
+“I… I felt this… This pressure,” She let out a shaky breath and shook her head.
+“I-I can’t explain it, it was just… A terrifying and overwhelming power.
 Like something that’s not of this world… And then it laughed.”
 Her eyes met Tails’ own as she said this.
-“It was low… but it was cruel, cold and… murderous.”
+“It was low… But it was cruel, cold and… Murderous.”

-Cream reached out and took the flower girl’s hand, her brows creased and concern flooding her face.
+Cream immediately reached out and took the flower girl’s hand, her brows creased and concern flooded her face.
 Cosmo squeezed back and smiled ruefully at her, grateful for the wordless gesture.